stacksjs/bunfig/README.md

 ```

 > [!TIP]
-> If your process.cwd() includes a $name.config.ts or $name.config.js file, it will be loaded and merged with the defaults, with the config file values taking precedence.
+> If your process.cwd() includes a `$name.config.{ts,js,mjs,cjs}` file, it will be loaded and merged with the defaults, with file config file values taking precedence.

 ## Testing